GreenWaves-Technologies/FaceReID/Readme.md

 # Target Platforms

-The demo is targeted for two boards Gapoc A and Gapuino.
+The demo is targeted for two boards Gapoc A and Gapuino and GAP SDK release 3.1.
 List of extra components is provided bellow.

 For Gapuino board:
 - HIGHMAX camera module